sdhdez/docker-texlive-full/README.md

 ### Highlight output

-Sometimes is useful to highligth the output, add `ccze` to the command, for example.
+To highligth the output add `ccze` in the command.

 ```sh
 function lmk {